 Must be in good health, with a required examination by the girl’s physician (M.D.).
 The physician’s report

+in.
 No one will be accepted without it.
 A Unit may send a physically challenged delegate.
 Special

 arrangements will be made to accommodate special needs.

-Delegates may participate in several other activities of Girls State: the Glee Club, the Talent Show, or the
+Delegates may participate in several other activities of Girls State: the Glee Club, the Talent Show, or

-be judged at the end of the week.
+project to be judged at the end of the week.

-Professional pictures are taken early in the week, including a group photo of all delegates and counselors
+Professional pictures are taken early in the week, including a group photo of all delegates and

-Day to provide higher education information.
+up our College Day to provide higher education information.